keu/docs/astro/deploy-code.md

 This command returns a list of Airflow Deployments available in your Workspace and prompts you to pick one.

 After selecting a Deployment, the CLI runs several unit tests to ensure that your DAGs don't contain basic errors.
-If any of these test fail, the deploy also fails.
+If any of these tests fail, the deploy also fails.

 If your code passes the unit tests, the CLI builds your Astro project directory into a new Docker image pushes this image to Astro.